| Real Name | Gemma Arterton |

 - ^ "Gemma Arterton – Billion Dollar Bond Girl".
 MI6 Confidential.
 Archived from the original on 20 October 2011.
 Retrieved 31 March 2011.

-- ^ "Gemma Arterton stars in Lost in Austen and Tess of the d'Urbervilles".
+- ^ a b "Gemma Arterton stars in Lost in Austen and Tess of the d'Urbervilles".
 The Times.
 London, UK.
 31 August 2008.
 Archived from the original on 1 December 2008. (subscription required)

 - "Fast Chat with Gemma Arterton".
 Newsday.
 Retrieved 27 May 2016.